drduh/YubiKey-Guide/README.md

 A passphrase consisting only of uppercase letters and numbers is recommended: the limited character set makes handwritten storage easier to write and read.

-The following commands will generate and print a strong[^3] passphrase:
+The following commands will generate and print a strong passphrase[^2]:

 ```bash
 export CERTIFY_PASS=$(LC_ALL=C tr -dc "A-Z2-9" < /dev/urandom |